Oklahoma City Meeting Planning Guide

 While in the city, there are several convenient options for getting around, like the downtown Oklahoma City Streetcar or private transport services.
 All open public transit modes have adjusted their daily operations to prioritize sanitizing efforts.

 From high-flying thrills to cultural experiences to outdoor adventures, meeting attendees can choose from many attractions to enjoy while in Oklahoma City that are each carefully following current sanitizing and social distancing guidelines.

-Oklahoma City restaurants, bars and other similar venues are now able to open their dining areas provided they follow Oklahoma City-County Health Department guidelines.
-These locations are currently open for dine-in service and conveniently located in and around downtown OKC.
+Oklahoma City restaurants, bars and other similar venues are now open, provided they follow Oklahoma City-County Health Department guidelines.
+View restaurants in OKC here.